R3tter/ApiReqRedux/README.md

       ['content-type']
       ```
     - bodyParser - using this function you can replace default ```JSON.stringify(body)``` and modify body as you want
     - isRefresh - boolean, in case you don't want to
+    - withoutBaseUrl - boolean
     call refresh token on this request (default: true)